Coffee roasting is extremely important to create a flavorful cup of coffee.

 Then whichever taste profile you want the finished coffee to have.

 If the coffee is roasted too little, the taste becomes raw and Emmen.
 If it is roasted for too long, the taste can become tight and bitter.

 Unfortunately, roasting coffee too dark is often used to camouflage poor coffee quality.

 Internationally, coffee producers often have names for the different degrees of roasting, such as Light Roast, City Roast, Full City Roast, French Roast, and Italian Roast.

-However, there is no universal standards.
+However, there are no universal standards.

 The roasters often follow their own recipes and often make their own blends.

 Coffee roasted in the Western world is usually lighter roasted than for example in Asia or the Middle East.